ela-compil/BACnet/Docs/README.txt

 	The project was created in order to test and evaluate the BACnet protocol.
 	In specific I needed a platform on which to test theoretical performance throughput for huge amounts of data over MSTP/RS485 multidrop network.
-	The BACnet feature "segmentation" will be required to increase throughput in order to fulfill our requirements.
-Or so I assume.
 	There're other free/open programs that also implements BACnet "exploring".
 	So far I haven't found any to my satisfaction though.
 Some are worth mentioning.